~ a short story

 “Hell, they’ve had us working basic shit.
 Boo-boo cases and quimsy employment frauds.
 Remote interrogations and Net-gathers.
+Doing the friggin’ books.
 No gumshoe shit, no real shit.”

-“I have no idea what you are talking about,” Aze said, eyes back on the madness of his screen.
+“I have no idea what you are talking about,” Aze said, eyes back on the madness of his search-screen.
 He gamed out more scenarios, each confirming his suppositions more than the last.